 - Appendix 3 Climate Emergency Action Plan (.pdf)

 We have been busy since passing the climate emergency developing a climate change strategy and action plan.

-- Supporting community beach cleaning events
+- Supported community beach cleaning events

 In September 2020 AECOM consultancy and the council presented the climate emergency research findings to the Hastings and St Leonards Local Strategic Partnership.
 The recordings from the workshop can be found below.